lorecol/SmartGate/Calibration/README.md

 # HOLOLENS CALIBRATION
-This folder contains all the useful codes to perform a camera calibration For more information refers to [OpenCV Camera Calibration](https://docs.opencv.org/4.7.0/dc/dbb/tutorial_py_calibration.html)
+This folder contains all the useful codes to perform a camera calibration.
+For more information refers to [OpenCV Camera Calibration](https://docs.opencv.org/4.7.0/dc/dbb/tutorial_py_calibration.html)

+**Note**: An already Hololens calibration has already been performed and the calibration data in json format is [here](output/data.json)

 ## How to use:
 - Prepare a chessboard marker for calibration printing in full scale the [chessboard.pdf](chessboard.pdf)